 There are great tea experiences across the city at every level of society: you can have a casual tea at Bea’s of Bloomsbury (their website is no longer online, so double check when you go!), go for the standard afternoon tea at Fortnum & Mason, book a funky experience at art-house restaurant Sketch, or splurge for high tea at the Dorchester.

 It’s funny: for years I’ve said I’m not really a museum person, but I actually love visiting museums and recommend them a lot.
-(I just don’t spend very long in them – I’m more of a museum sampler than glutton.)
-If you only visit one museum in London, it has to visit is the British Museum.
+(I just don’t spend very long in them – I’m more of a museum sampler than a glutton.)
+If you only visit one museum in London, it has to be the British Museum.

 I’ve been hunting Roman relics in London since my very first trip in 2011: on that trip I made a special visit to the London Stone in its old grate at 111 Cannon Street.
 On more recent visits I spent time working to create an accurate and up-to-date post about the London Wall Walk, which follows the route of the old Roman fortifications around Londinium.